2024 Grant Opportunities

 The Community Foundation San Luis Obispo County established the Growing Together Fund in 2001, an initiative to address the needs of our lesbian, gay, bisexual, transgender, queer/questioning, and intersex (LGBTQI) community by providing grants, raising community awareness throughout San Luis Obispo County, and through promoting philanthropy.

-Growing Together: An LGBTQ+ Fund will award grants up to $5,000, and will focus their funding on 501 (c)3 organizations in San Luis Obispo County to strengthen existing programs, or introduce new programs that:
+Growing Together: An LGBTQ+ Fund will award grants focus their funding on 501 (c)3 organizations in San Luis Obispo County to strengthen existing programs, or introduce new programs that:

 - Demonstrate strategies to reach out to, involve, and center queer and trans people of color (QTPOC).